 After you import your video, a window pops up that allows you to adjust the length of your GIF.
 Adjust the in-point and out-point by dragging the markers underneath the timeline.
 You can also adjust the number of frames you want to import.
 The more frames you skip, the choppier the GIF will be.
 Importing every two frames will give it that authentic GIF feel, but no two GIFs are the same.

 Step 3.
-Adjust the Time of Every Frame
+Adjust the Time of Each Frame

-The next step is to adjust the speed of the GIF.
-You can do this by highlighting all the frames in the timeline window and clicking on the scroll down button at the bottom of a frame panel.
+The next step is to adjust the speed of your GIF.
+You can do this by highlighting all of the frames in the timeline window within Photoshop and clicking on the scroll down button at the bottom of a frame panel.
 This setting is completely up to you, so pick whichever time works best for your project.

 Step 4.
 Set the GIF on a Loop